composite/promise-extended-spec/README.md

 then, setInterval is still calling with increase variable `i` but never bring to then argument.

-well.
-It's right. true. true.
+well. that's right. true. true.

 but, I want to more transfer infomation to promise object. what should I do?